DRKdesuga/NX-US/README.md

 This project is the backend for **Nexus**, a smart assistant application currently under development.
 It provides endpoints to interact with **Spotify**, **OpenAI GPT**, and more features coming soon.

-Built with **Spring Boot**, this REST API is designed to be modular, extensible, and easy to integrate with a frontend (Angular).
+Built with **Spring Boot**, this REST API is designed to be modular, extensible, and easy to integrate with a frontend.

 ---